DeniskaAb/BlenderRizomUVBridge/docs/docs/usage-installation/usage.md

 ## UV Operations

-### Edit
+### Load Recent File

-The **Edit** button opens RizomUV with the most recent file loaded and whatever progress was saved, it will not export anything at all from blender.
+The **Load Recent File** button opens RizomUV with the most recent file loaded and whatever progress was saved, it will not export anything at all from blender.
 This button will be unavailable if you have never exported anything from the bridge before.

 ### Export